-Name Principal Occupation Nathalie Bourque (1) Québec, Canada Corporate Director.
+Name Principal Occupation Nathalie Bourque (1) Québec, Canada Director since : 2015 Corporate Director.
 Consultant in public relations, government relations and financial communications.
-Since 2012, member of the Board and of the Human Resources and Corporate Governance committee of Alimentation Couche-Tard.
-From 2005 to 2015, Vice- Director since: 2015 Independent Common Shares: 4,000 Deferred Share Units: 5,368 President, Public Affairs and Global Communications at CAE Inc. (aircraft simulator manufacturer and pilot training for civil and military customers as well as training for healthcare professionals).
-Prior to 2005, partner at NATIONAL Public Relations.
+Since 2012, member of the Board and of the Human Resources and Corporate Governance committee of Alimentation Couche-Tard Inc. Since 2017, member of the Board and of Independent the audit committee and Chair of the Human Resources and Corporate Governance committee of The Hydropothecary Corporation.
+From 2005 Common Shares : 4,000 to 2015, Vice-President, Public Affairs and Global Communications at Deferred Share Units: 8,548 CAE Inc. Prior to 2005, partner at NATIONAL Public Relations.
 Paule Doré (2) Québec, Canada Corporate Director.
+Over the last 25 years, member of the boards of directors of several Canadian public companies, including Ault Food Ltd, AXA Canada, Covitec, Groupe Laperrière Verrault (GLV) and Director since: 2010 Cogeco Inc. Mrs. Doré has also chaired the boards of associations and non-profit organizations.
+From 1990 to 2006, member of the senior Independent management of CGI Inc. as Executive Vice-President and Chief Common Shares : 17,000 (3) Corporate Officer.
+Currently, Mrs. Doré is a member of the Board of Deferred Share Units: 16,307 Directors of CGI Inc., the Institute for Governance of Private and Public Organizations (IGOPP) and Musée Pointe-à-Callières.
+Pierre Fitzgibbon (1) Managing Partner at Walter Capital Partners since 2015.
+From 2007 to Québec, Canada 2014, President and Chief Executive Officer of Atrium Innovations.
+From 2002 to 2007, senior executive positions with responsibilities for Director since: 2018 corporate development, finance, mergers & acquisitions and strategic planning at National Bank of Canada.
+Prior to joining National Bank of Independent Canada, Mr. Fitzgibbon held various positions in finance, corporate and Common Shares: 8,300 business development at Telesystem Wireless International, Chase Deferred Share Units : 2,008 Capital Partners Hong Kong, Domtar and PricewaterhouseCoopers Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. Director since: 1985 Non-independent Common Shares : 3,650,300 (4)

-From 2006 to 2009, Special Advisor to the Founder and Executive Chairman of the Board of CGI Group Inc. Up to February 2006, Executive Vice-President and Chief Corporate Officer of CGI Group Inc. (provider of end-to-end IT and business Director since: 2010 Independent Common Shares: 17,000 (3) Deferred Share Units: 13,964 process services).
-Gilles Labbé Québec, Canada President and Chief Executive Officer, Héroux-Devtek Inc. Director since: 1985 Non-independent Common Shares: 3,626,453 (4) Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
-Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc. (Quebecor is one of Canada's Director since: 2008 Independent Common Shares: 20,000 largest media companies).
-Deferred Share Units: 13,964 James J. Morris (1) California, U.S.A.
+Name Principal Occupation Louis Morin (1) Québec, Canada Since June 2010, President of Busrel Inc., North-American supplier of promotional items.
+Up to March 31, 2009, Vice-President and Chief Financial Officer of Quebecor Inc From December 2003 until Director since: 2008 January 2006, he was the Chief Financial Officer of Bombardier Recreational Products Inc. From April 1999 until February 2003, Mr. Independent Morin was the Senior Vice-President and Chief Financial Officer of Common Shares : 20,000 Deferred Share Units: 16,307 Bombardier Inc. where he was working since 1982.
+James J. Morris (2) California, U.S.A.
 Corporate Director and consultant.
 Up to December 31, 2006, Vice President Engineering and Manufacturing for Boeing Commercial Airplanes.
-Director since: 2013 Independent Common Shares : 20,000 Deferred Share Units: 21,417 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of molded and extruded parts for the automotive and industrial markets).
-Director since: 2000 Independent Common Shares: 50,000 (5) Deferred Share Units: 27,603

-Name Principal Occupation Andrew John Stevens (1) Corporate Director.
-Up to November 2011, Chief Executive Officer of Cheltenham, United Kingdom COBHAM plc.
-From September 2005 to December 2009, Chief Operating Officer of COBHAM plc (provider of innovative range of Director since: 2014 technologies and services to solve challenging problems across commercial, defense and security markets).
-Independent commortal, defende and ecounty mandely.
-Common Shares: 12,500 Deferred Share Units: 18,736
+Director since: 2013 Independent Common Shares : 20,000 Deferred Share Units: 28,610 Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited.
+Director since: 2000 Independent Common Shares : 50,000 (5) Deferred Share Units: 38,461 Andrew John Stevens (1) Corporate Director.
+In 2018, appointed Non-Executive Chairman of the Cheltenham, United Kingdom Board of Directors of Praesidiad.
+Up to November 2011, Chief Executive Officer of COBHAM plc (.
+From September 2005 to Director since: 2014 December 2009, Chief Operating Officer of COBHAM plc.
+Mr. Stevens is a Chartered Engineer, with a 1 st Class honour degree in Production Independent Engineering from Aston University, he is a Fellow of the Royal Common Shares: 12,500 Aeronautical Society, a Fellow of the Institution of Electrical Engineers Deferred Share Units: 25,929 and was awarded honorary Doctor of Science in 2013.